 John’s foray into commercial TV (The Late Report, Network 7) ended in a court case.
-Cricketer Shane Warne signed a million dollar Nicorette contract, promising to give up smoking.
-John sent a remote control fag-puffing seagull onto the Melbourne Cricket Ground to tempt the player.
+Cricketer Shane Warne had signed a million-dollar Nicorette contract, promising to give up smoking, John sent a remote control fag-puffing seagull onto the Melbourne Cricket Ground to tempt the player.
 Another story – where John invaded a McDonald’s dressed as Ronald McDonald – was pulled, later to appear on UK television (Disinformation, Channel 4).

-His first ten part series (John Safran’s Music Jamboree, SBS) ripped the lid off the music world.
-He formed a Jewish boyband, Jew’town, and tried to get signed with an American Christian label; he performed Ozzy Osborne songs backwards to test if they incite suicide; he danced Footloose at his old religious school as vengeance for their no-school-dance policy; he showed kids how to scam their way into Australia’s snobbiest nightclubs.
+His first ten-part series (John Safran’s Music Jamboree, SBS) ripped the lid off the music world.
+He formed a Jewish boyband, Jew’town, and tried to get signed with an American Christian label; he performed Ozzy Osborne songs backwards to test if they incite suicide; he danced Footloose at his old religious school as vengeance for their no-school-dance policy and he showed kids how to scam their way into Australia’s snobbiest nightclubs.